-The Council or its delegate as appropriate will accept tenders or quotes which are the most advantageous to it.
+The Council will accept tenders or quotes which are the most advantageous to it.
 However Council may decide not to accept any tender or quote.
-The Council, in deciding the tender or quote most advantageous to it, will have regard to the five sound contracting principles as set out in the Local Government Act and this Policy.
+The Council, in deciding the tender or quote most advantageous to it, will have regard to the five sound contracting principles as set out in the Local Government Act and this Policy and as outlined in Appendix D.

-(vi) Sound Contracting Principles
+(vi) Gifts or Benefits